TheEliteOneShot/CustomerDatabase/README.md

 1. Login/Logout session functionality
 2. Separation of administrator and regular customer privileges during a session
 3. Bootstrapping for a session header inlay
-4. Searching of records
+4. Searching of SQL records
-5. Keeping the search page consistent during routing
+5. Keeping the search query results consistent during routing procedures
-6. Editing of records
+6. Editing of SQL records
-7. Adding of records
+7. Adding of SQL records
-8. Deleting of records
+8. Deleting of SQL records

 **jQuery:**
 1. Login/Logout event flow